kibanez/preprocess_CAF_python3/README.md

-# Preprocess case and control cohorts before running CAF
+# Harmonising case and control cohorts

 ## Objective
-The idea of this pipeline is to preprocess data before running the collapsing analysis (CAF, https://confluence.astrazeneca.net/display/CFGR/Collapsing+Analysis).

-Given a list of cases and a list of controls, the **aim** here is to harmonise as much as possible and filter out samples with consent withdrawn, contamination or mismatch between self reported and CGR estimated gender, for instance.
+Given a list of cases and a list of controls, the **aim** here is to harmonise as much as possible and filter out samples with consent withdrawn, contamination or mismatch between self reported and estimated gender, for instance.
 It also harmonise samples so as to match gender or age distributions in both lists.
 Basically, the list of controls is sampled depending on the distribution of what the user asks based on the distribution along the cases.

 ## Input